Jason Williams (basketball, born 1975): Dip in quality (2006–2008)

 In the 2006–07 season, Williams was limited to 61 games, of which he started 55.
-He averaged 10.9 points and 5.3 assists, which did not meet his career averages of 11.7 and 6.5.
-His play dropped dramatically in the postseason, averaging 5.8 points per game and 3.5 assists per game.
+He averaged 10.9 points and 5.3 assists during this season.
+Williams struggled in the postseason, averaging 5.8 points per game and 3.5 assists per game.
 His struggles contributed to the Heat being swept by the Bulls in four games in the first round of the playoffs.

 In the 2007–08 season, Williams played 67 games while averaging 8.7 points and 4.6 assists per game.
 He shot 41.5 percent from the field, 86.3 percent from the free-throw line, and 35.3 percent from beyond the three-point arc.
 In March, he had 34 points versus Orlando, connecting on five three-point baskets.
 He had two double-doubles: one against Phoenix and one against the Bucks; both were 21-point, 10-assist performances.

 Orlando Magic (2009–2011)

 In the summer of 2008, Williams signed with the Los Angeles Clippers to a one-year deal.
 However, on September 26, 2008, Williams announced his retirement from the NBA after 10 years due to persistent injuries.

 In February 2009, Williams announced he would attempt a return to the NBA.
 On August 19, 2009, Williams signed with the Orlando Magic.
 The move reunited Williams with Stan Van Gundy, his former coach in Miami, who pushed the team to make the signing.
-Orlando was also located just south of Gainesville, where he had gone to college.
+Orlando is located just south of Gainesville, where he had gone to college.

 Williams played in all 82 games for the Magic that year, including 18 starts when Jameer Nelson was injured.
 He also played in all 14 of their playoff games, as the Magic advanced to the Eastern Conference Finals, where they lost to the Boston Celtics in six games.

 Williams re-signed with the team on August 3, 2010.
 On September 29, he had arthroscopic knee surgery, though he was still able to play the season-opener on October 28.
 After missing time due to injury, Williams was unable to crack the Magic's rotation behind Nelson and new acquisitions Chris Duhon and Gilbert Arenas.
 He was granted his release from the team on January 26, 2011.